julietteorpen/FavouriteMovieQuotes/README.md

 ### My Favourite Movie Quotes

 To run the project:
-Clone the repo
+- Clone the repo
-Run 'npm install'
+- Run `npm install`
-Make sure you have a Anroid or iOS simulator installed and then run 'npx expo start --ios' or `npx expo start --android`
+- Make sure you have a Anroid or iOS simulator installed and then run `npx expo start --ios` or `npx expo start --android`

 Stack used in project: